modelscope/facechain/README.md

 # Citation

-Please cite FaceChain in your publications if it helps your research
+Please cite FaceChain and FaceChain-FACT in your publications if it helps your research
 ```
 @article{liu2023facechain,
   title={FaceChain: A Playground for Identity-Preserving Portrait Generation},